Challenges to the River

 Continued Vigilance

 Safeguarding the natural world takes no vacation.
 Pollution from lawn and garden pesticides and fertilizers, concentrated animal feeding operations (CAFOs) for poultry and livestock, farming, and urban pavement, mostly described as non-point sources, diminishes water quality.
-It is unclear if the water quality measures enacted with the designations can be sustained considering the burden placed on them by CAFOs that have appropriated the resource.
+It is unclear if water quality measures enacted with the park designations can be sustained considering the burden placed on them by CAFOs that have appropriated much of the region's clean water.

 Power generating facilities pose threats to water quality throughout river basins via ash and cooling ponds.
 On February 2, 2014, a collapsed stormwater pipe beneath a coal ash slurry impoundment at the Duke Energy Dan River Steam Station near Eden, N.C. resulted in a huge spill at that facility.
 A total of 39,000 tons of ash and 27 million gallons of ash pond water containing a witches brew of toxic and hazardous materials including unburned carbon, arsenic, boron, cadmium, chromium, copper, lead, mercury, nickel, selenium and zinc spilled from the ruptured pipe.
 For five days there was no one who seemed capable of halting the release of coal ash into the Dan River.
 The ash mingled with river sediment as far as 70 miles downstream.